Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 Florian Kaiser is a programmer.
 You can tell.
 Inbox-Marketing delivers technical solutions other agencies can't pull off — hyper-personalization, AI segmentation, deep Klaviyo integrations.

 Even I was impressed in the first call with his team.
-So was Saskia Dörr (Head of CRM at Oatsome), after Florian and his team around Lasse and Joel gave her a walkthrough.
+So was Saskia Dörr (Head of CRM at Oatsome) after Florian and his team around Lasse and Joel gave her an introduction.

-By their own account, Inbox-Marketing runs WhatsApp marketing for around ten brands, including bedrop and RIBEME.
-Thanks to experience with several WhatsApp marketing tools — from hello-charles through Zoko to Chatarmin — they can advise objectively.
+By its own account, Inbox-Marketing manages around ten brands in WhatsApp marketing, including bedrop and RIBEME.
+Thanks to experience with various WhatsApp marketing tools — from hello-charles and Zoko to Chatarmin — they advise objectively.

 Pros